Evacuation Planning

 Evacuation planning is important to the survival of your family as there may be conditions under which you will decide to leave or situations when you are ordered to leave.
-Plan how you will gather your family and decide where you will or can go.
-Choose several destinations in different directions so you have options in an emergency.

-Create an evacuation plan
+Create an Evacuation Plan

 • Plan places where your family will meet, both within and outside of your immediate neighborhood.

-• If you have a car, keep a half tank of gas in it at all times in case you need to evacuate.
+• If you have a car, keep at least a half tank of gas in it at all times in case you need to evacuate.

 • Become familiar with alternate routes and other means of transportation out of your area.